Cincinnati Bengals vs. Cleveland Browns NFL Week 18 Odds, Plays and Insights for January 9, 2022

 Over/under insights

-- Cincinnati and its opponents have gone over the current 42.5-point total in 13 of 16 games this season.
+- Cincinnati and its opponents have gone over the current 41.5-point total in 13 of 16 games this season.

+- Cleveland and its opponents have combined to score more than 41.5 points in eight of 16 games this season.

-- Sunday's total is 5.8 points lower than the two team's combined 48.3 points per game average.
+- Sunday's over/under is 6.8 points lower than the two team's combined 48.3 points per game average.

-- This contest's total is 1.9 points under the 44.4 these two squads combine to give up per game in 2021.
+- These two squads surrender a combined 44.4 points per game, 2.9 more than this contest's over/under.

-- The 45.9 PPG average total in Browns games this season is 3.4 points more than this game's over/under.
+- The 41.5-point total for this game is 4.4 points below the 45.9 points per game average total in Browns games this season.

 Bengals stats and trends

-- In Cincinnati's 16 games this year, it has nine wins against the spread.
+- Cincinnati has nine wins against the spread in 16 games this year.

-- The Bengals have an ATS record of 3-3 in their six games as a favorite of 2.5 points or more so far this season.
+- The Bengals are 3-3 ATS when favored by 3 points or more this season.

-- Cincinnati's games this year have hit the over eight times in 16 opportunities (50%).
+- Cincinnati's games this year have gone over the total in eight out of 16 opportunities (50%).

-- When Cincinnati scores more than 22.2 points, it is 8-3 against the spread and 9-2 overall.
+- Cincinnati is 8-3 against the spread and 9-2 overall this season when the team scores more than 22.2 points.

-- In games that Cincinnati totals more than 319.6 yards, the team is 6-5 against the spread and 7-4 overall.
+- Cincinnati is 6-5 against the spread and 7-4 overall when the team piles up over 319.6 yards.

-- This year, the Bengals have turned the ball over 21 times, two more than the Browns' takeaways (19).
+- The Bengals have turned the ball over two more times (21 total) than the Browns have forced a turnover (19) this season.

 - Click over to SISportsbook and find the latest spread, moneyline and total for Cincinnati's matchup with the Browns.